Step 6 - Vegetable Harvest

 It is important to harvest vegetables when they are at their prime to get the best taste.

-How do you know when to vegetable harvest?
+How do you know when a vegetable is ready to be harvested?

 Every vegetable plant has a different life span and way of growing our food.
 Some produce food above ground where others produce below ground.